Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 No need for additional data preparation and training resources | Not suitable for tasks with many examples and complex logic | ||

-Chain of Thought | Provides step-by-step logic and reasoning | Increases prompt complexity and length | Tasks requiring reasoning and logical steps |
+Chain of Thought | Provides step-by-step logic and reasoning | Increases the complexity and length of prompts | Handles tasks requiring reasoning and logical steps |

-Improves performance on complex tasks | Increases token usage and latency | Scenarios involving multi-step problem-solving | |
+Improves performance on complex tasks | Increases token usage and latency | Involves multi-step problem-solving scenarios | |

-Easy to combine multiple strategies and tools | May still not be enough for very complex tasks | When a clear logical process and step-by-step execution are needed |
+Easily combines multiple strategies and tools | May still not be enough for very complex tasks | When a clear logical process and step-by-step execution are needed |

 2 Preparing Data